 Andy’s 15 years years of experience covers a wide range of enterprise technology from Active Directory to Zevenet Load Balancers.
 Andy believes that virtualization is one of the biggest advances in technology and has built and managed multi thousand node VMWare ESXi and Cisco environments in the US and Asia.

 When not surrounded by monitors, Andy can be found spending time with his wife and twin girls, playing the piano, or automating his home.

 If you look up DevOps in the dictionary, you will see David Lundgren listed as prime example.

 Dave has written and maintained thousands of lines of code in all the programming languages you’ve heard of and probably some that you haven’t.
 If you need 1024 Windows or Linux servers set up in the cloud for your latest brain child then Dave’s your guy!

-After working together for years, Dave, Mike and Greg took a brief hiatus but have re-united at Outside Open with a vengeance!
+After working together for years, Dave and Greg took a brief hiatus but have re-united at Outside Open with a vengeance!

 When Dave is not sitting in front of several 27″ terminal sessions, you will find him (much like The Queen) walking his two corgis or hanging out with his wife.